natitaw/nytimes-books/README.md

 ```

-Quesiton 2.2: Do the same for books
+2.2: Do the same for books
 ```SQL
 SELECT BOOK_TITLE, SUM(
     -- Note: ARRAY_CONSTRUCT starts from 16 since the first element has a value of 0